DanielRamosAcosta/factorial-cli/README.md

         --entryTime <ENTRY_TIME>
             The default entry time you want to set to fill shifts.
 Also configurable via ENTRY_TIME env variable.

         --exitTime <EXIT_TIME>
             The default exit time you want to set to fill shifts.
 Also configurable via EXIT_TIME env variable.

+        --project-field-id <projectFieldId>
+            The id of the project custom field ID

+        --project <project>
+            Establishes the custom field for the project you are working on.
 ```